Cookie Resources for Girls

 Troops whose girls meet age criteria may set up a troop social networking site with parental permission.
 Girls can market product on this site, but cannot collect money.
 (This site should be approved by the council.)
 A girl or troop over 13 may work in partnership with an adult to market online using the social networking site of the adult.
 Any follow-up should be done following safety guidelines for Girl Scout product sales.
 Any use of online video sharing sites where the video is representing Girl Scouts or Girl Scout product must follow specific age and requirements for that site, as well as have council approval and Girl Scout photo release forms signed by parents/guardians and any adults pictured.
 It is recommended that forms be scanned and stored electronically by the adult in charge and/or the council.

 In an effort to help you reach your goals, participate in the BUY 5 incentive.
 Any customer who purchases five packages of cookies will have his/her name entered in a drawing to win a year’s supply of their favorite Girl Scout cookies (52 packages).
-The Girl Scout who submits the winning entry will receive a $10 council shop gift card.
 Click here for BUY 5 entry forms and ask your troop cookie volunteer for more details!

 ABC Bakery Tour